AGRINFO AGRINFO logo

 For products where data gaps were not addressed, and for products with identified risks, EFSA suggested setting lower alternative MRLs, or replacing those MRLs with the product-specific LOD.

-For grapes, onions, potatoes, and peppercorns, Codex MRLs (CXLs) were considered safe by EFSA (2022) and can therefore be adopted.
+For grapes, onions, potatoes, and peppercorns, CXLs were considered safe by EFSA (2022) and can therefore be adopted.

 Timeline

-The new MRLs will apply from 11 December 2024.
+The MRLs in Table 1 apply from 11 December 2024.
 Products exported before 11 December 2024 that comply with the old MRLs will not be removed from the EU market after that date, even if they do not comply with the new MRLs.

 Recommended Actions